-EMODnet Biology is built upon the World Register of Marine Species (WoRMS ) and the European Ocean Biodiversity Information System (EurOBIS ), with tools and services developed in collaboration with Lifewatch ERIC and Lifewatch Marine.
+EMODnet Biology's taxonomic backbone is built upon the World Register of Marine Species () and supported by the European Ocean Biodiversity Information System () data infrastructure, with tools and services developed in collaboration with Lifewatch ERIC and Lifewatch Marine.

-EMODnet Biology aims to provide a single access point to European marine biodiversity data and products.
+EMODnet Biology aims to provide a single access point to European marine biodiversity data and products collected in the European regional seas, as defined by the EEA’s Europe’s seas dataset as well as the Caribbean Sea.
 Through our interoperable products, created by assembling individual datasets from various sources, we contribute to the environmental state of ecosystems and sea basins’ assessments.

 The main objective is to contribute to EMODnet’s operational service by maintaining and enhancing services for the European biodiversity data and products.

 EMODnet Biology’s specific objectives are defined in the following tasks: